Hong Kong, a wonderful city state at a time it was still a Crown colony.

 I took the funicular to the top.
 The view over Kowloon was not the best so I walked around the top a bit.
 It was a nice walk in peaceful surroundings.
 When I returned to the other side the weather had become better and the view was great.
 It is an impressive sight, all these skyscrapers, although they can have an ugly appearance.

 I took the funicular back down and jumped on the metro.
 It took me over to the other side and a bit further to the north, to the Jade market and Jordan Road.
-I have not got a clue about jade and was not even going to buy something.
+I’ve not got a clue about jade and was not even going to buy something.
 I was only curious and did get to see enough of this mineral.
-(I will not account for how genuine everything that was sold actually was.)
+(Of course I will not account for how genuine everything that was sold actually was.)

 Afterwards I walked the streets in the same area.
 They were crowded, and the reason was all the shops and street stalls.
 It was interesting to study life on the streets here, outside the central business and office areas further downtown.